milesj/shapeshifter/docs/definitions.md

 polymorph is defined, for example `item` (which points to a type within the union), an associated `item_id` (the foreign key) and `item_type` (the name of a model or class) are also defined.

-The possible values within a polymorphic relation must be a [shape](#shapes) or [reference](#references) definition.
-Furthermore, each value requires a `name`, which is the name of the model/class/etc used for the association.
+The possible values within a polymorphic relation must be a [shape reference](#shape-references) or standard [reference](#references) definition.
+Furthermore, each value requires a `name`, which is the name of the model/class/type/etc used for the association.

 ```json
 {